Code-Institute-Submissions/Milestone_project_2-4/README.md

 - ### User stories

 * As a user, I want to know how to play this game. (instruction)
+* As a user, I want to understand what does the button use for. (instruction)
-* As a user, I want to know how to play this game. (instruction)
+* As a user, I want to listen to music or turn the music off while playing. (music ON/OFF)
-* As a user, I want to view movies. (movies page)
+* As a user, I want to here sound when I click on something such as cards and buttons.(sound ON/OFF)
-* As a user, I want to know how I can contact. (contact page and footer)
+* As a user, I want to know when I win or lose the game.
+* As a user, I want to here sound when I win or when I lose the game.(sound ON/OFF)
+* As a user, I want to play the game again when it's over. (button PlayAgain)
-* As a user, I want to report bugs. (contact page)
+* As a user, I want to report bugs. (report button)
+* As a user, I want play the game on multiple devices. (responsive)
-* As a user, I'm mostly busy and I want to find quick and preferable on my phone. ( responsive)
+* As a user, when my screen is small I want to find quick and preferable on my phone. (responsive)

 - ### Design
+* Color use are shade of green and blue
+* Font-family is "Comic Sans MS", sans-serif
+* Grid to position cards

 ## Features